Leaves of Absence - UTDBP3054

 Outside Employment: While on annual leave, an employee may not be employed elsewhere unless the requirements and approvals for outside employment have been met.
 (See the Outside Employment Policy.)

-Quarter Hour Increments: An employee who uses annual leave in an amount less than a full hour shall be charged for such leave to the closest quarter hour in fifteen (15) minute increments.
+Minimum Increments: Non-exempt employees who use annual leave in an amount less than a full hour shall be charged for such leave to the closest quarter hour in fifteen (15) minute increments.
+Exempt employees shall be charged in one (1) hour increments.

 Use and Exhaustion: Annual leave may not be used before it is accrued.
-When an employee exhausts all appropriate and available leave, the employee is to be placed on leave without pay.
+When an employee exhausts all appropriate and available leave, the employee is to be placed on leave without pay subject to the leave policy guidelines.

 Coordination with Other Leave: Employees who are eligible to earn and use compensatory time are encouraged to use accrued and available compensatory time before using accrued annual leave.
 (See Compensatory Time Policy.)
 A department head can require employees to charge leave time to any accrued and available compensatory time rather than accrued annual leave.